Tools for the Digital Century

 Humans are learning machines, and purposeful learning is energising, inspiring and deeply satisfying.
 The active, intentional application of our learning lays the foundation for meaningful creation and empowers us with a greater sense of control, well-being and direction.

-Continuous learning will be key to thriving in the Fourth Industrial Revolution, and everyone can learn and learn to learn better.
+Continuous learning will be key to thriving in the Digital Century, and everyone can learn and learn to learn better.

 Rapid advancements in artificial intelligence (AI), machine learning (ML) and robotics are not only forecast to replace many physical jobs, but a wide range of repetitive intellectual jobs as well.
 Alongside this, knowledge, information and data are growing explosively as are highly polarised opinions, zombie statistics, "fake news" and knee-jerk social media storms.
 As our world becomes more integrated and complex, the ability to cut through all this noise to root causes and then think clearly and critically about priorities and solutions will be vital.

-The Fourth Industrial Revolution is projected to create more jobs than it destroys, but these new roles will require a solid understanding of emerging technologies, proficiency in the higher-level thinking skills that computers can't replicate and the ability to recognise and avoid the errors and biases that can cloud our thinking.
+AI and digital technologies are projected to create more jobs than they destroy, but these new roles will require a solid understanding of emerging technologies, proficiency in the higher-level thinking skills that computers can't replicate and the ability to recognise and avoid the errors and biases that can cloud our thinking.

 Making our purpose come fully alive in the world requires us to build upon our learning and thinking with creative ideas that help make our work original, unique or unusual.
 But that is not the end of the story.
 Real innovation occurs when those creative ideas are transformed into something of value to others.